MaxPaiPai/2021-Hurricane-Season/nicholas/readme.md

 Nicholas was a Category 1 hurricane.
 It made landfall on the eastern portion of the Matagorda Peninsula in Texas.
 The cyclone then moved slowly over eastern Texas and Louisiana while weakening, producing heavy rainfall and flooding across the southeastern United States.

 ### Storm surge
-Elsa produced storm surge inundation levels of 1 ft to 3 ft above normally dry ground (AGL) along portions of the west coast of Florida, with the highest water levels occurring along the coasts of Hernando, Citrus, Levy, Dixie, and Taylor Counties at around 2 ft to 3 ft.
+The highest storm surge detected from hurricane Nicholas was 4.30 ft above normal tide levels at a NOS tide gauge at Morgans Point, Texas.
+A storm surge of 4.13 ft above normal tide levels was also measured by a gauge at Freeport Harbor, Texas.
+The highest inundation occurred in Brazoria, Galveston, and Harris Counties.
+In Mississippi, a maximum water level of 3.3 ft MHHW was recorded by the gauge at the Bay Waveland Yacht Club, about 12 hours after the storm had become a tropical depression.
+In Louisiana, peak water levels of 2.7 ft and 2.6 ft MHHW were measured by NOS gauges at Amerada Pass and Shell Beach.

 ### Rainfall & Flooding
-Elsa produced a series of heavy rainfalls along its path involing the eastern US.
-In west Florida, a large region encountered a 3–7 inches of rain fell.
-Several monitoring sites across southwest Florida recorded rainfall amount of 8–11 inches.
-Rainfall amounts of 3–7 inches were observed in the Lower Florida Keys, with the highest accumulation occurring in Key West.
-Significant flooding occurred in multiple areas of Key West as a heavy rainband set up over the island.
+The moisture associated with Nicholas spread across coastal sections of southeastern Texas by 12 September as the cyclone passed east of the area.
+The heaviest rainfall in Texas occurred after hurricane Nicholas's landfall on 14 September and its forward motion has slowed down.
+It spent much of that day crossing the Houston/Galveston metropolitan area.
+Across this region, a large region experienced 4 to 9 inches rainfall.

 *Reference: National Hurricane Center Tropical Cyclone Report* (https://www.nhc.noaa.gov/data/tcr/AL142021_Nicholas.pdf)

 ## General Code Execution Guide
 If running this example, download setrun.py, setplot.py, and Makefile to the appropriate directory.
 Execute `$ make all` or `$ make .plots` to compile the code, run the simulation, and plot the results.
-If problems will be encountered, please refer to <a href="http://www.clawpack.org/quick_surge.html?highlight=storm%20surge" target="_blank">Storm Surge Guide</a> for possible solutions.
+If problems will be encountered, please refer to <a href="http://www.clawpack.org/quick_surge.html" target="_blank">Storm Surge Guide</a> for possible solutions.

 ## Topography & Bathymetry Data
 Topography data was obtained from: